Desna

 Park History

 Conservation efforts along the Desna gained momentum in the 1990s as scientists documented the river's exceptional biodiversity and increasingly rare unregulated floodplain dynamics.
-Several smaller protected areas existed before the biosphere reserve unified them under comprehensive management in 2009.
-The reserve was established under the Ukrainian academy of sciences with a research mandate alongside conservation.
-It participates in international networks studying large river floodplain restoration and serves as a reference for natural flood dynamics.
+Several smaller protected areas existed before the biosphere reserve was unified under comprehensive management and received UNESCO Man and the Biosphere Programme designation in 2009.
+[1] The reserve participates in international networks studying large river floodplain restoration and serves as a reference for natural flood dynamics.
+Its territory spans the boundary between Sumy and Chernihiv oblasts, with core zones of 2,397 ha, a buffer zone of 13,156 ha, and a transition zone of 55,195 ha.
+[2]

 Major Trails And Attractions